wlvyr/Wlvyr.Common/Wlvyr.Common/README.md

     }
 }

-// if appSettings is not included, in assemblies.CreateMapperConfigs<MapperConfigurationExpression>() this will not be included. public class SomeMapperConfigWithAppSettingParam : IMapperConfig<MapperConfigurationExpression> {
+// If appSettings is not included in assemblies.CreateMapperConfigs<MapperConfigurationExpression>(), this will not be included. public class SomeMapperConfigWithAppSettingParam : IMapperConfig<MapperConfigurationExpression> {

     public SomeMapperConfigWithAppSettingParam(AppSettings appSettings){